Medicare and Blood Pressure Monitors: Your Essential Coverage Questions Answered

 - Accuracy: Look for clinically validated devices approved by organizations like the American Heart Association

-- Cuff size: Proper fit is essential-an incorrectly sized cuff produces inaccurate readings
+- Cuff size: Proper fit is essential.
+An incorrectly sized cuff produces inaccurate readings.

 - Display: Choose large, backlit displays if you have vision concerns